 Combine our names into a new name.

-Blending the names feels like another very equitable way to approach the last name because it solves for the issue about mismatched last names.
+Blending the names feels like another very equitable way to approach the last name because it solves for the issue of mismatched last names.

 “We even looked at other last names in our family tree that we could co-opt for a merged new name,” said Kevin.
 “My mom couldn’t help but throw in her maiden name for consideration.
 In the end, we decided not to go that route because my partner didn’t feel like it solved for our concerns.”